-What are some of the important considerations before the Attorney general will extradite?
+Important considerations before the Attorney general will extradite

 A magistrate will issue an arrest warrant for the person if an extradition request is granted by Australian authorities.
 Once arrested, the person is able to consent to being extradited in which case they surrender to the foreign country and are escorted from Australia to the foreign country.

 In a situation where consent is not given, the Attorney-General will determine whether the person will be surrendered.

 In making this determination, considerations are had to the following:

 - whether any objections raised to the extradition,

 - whether the person will face a risk of torture in the foreign country,